So you want to spend some money looking for that ‘unfair advantage’?

 Using a thinner, softer braid helps keep the front of the car stable and using copper braid gives better conductivity.
 Many slot racers use NSR Ultra Soft Braid.
 This is available in 1 metre rolls for you to cut to the length you need – or in ready-cut packs of ten (enough for five cars).
 There’s also a choice of bare copper braid or tin plated.
 The plated braid is more rigid and harder wearing.
 The bare copper is softer, but needs more regular tweaking.

-Although the NSR braid is the racer’s choice, it might not be ideal for you.
+Although the NSR braid is the racer’s choice, it might not be ideal for you – especially if you race on digital layouts.
 It needs more care and attention and can also get damaged on lane changers and crossover pieces – any strands that break off are likely to cause a short circuit / power overload on a digital or ARC powerbase.
 A more robust alternative is the Slot.it SISP19 Competition braid, which is a little thicker.

 Cutting and fitting braid to the Scalextric Easy Change guide requires a bit of practice.
 Make sure you use a pair of sharp, heavy-duty scissors to cut the braid cleanly.
 First, remove the original braids, measure the length and cut a length of racing braid about 2-3mm longer.
 Insert the new braid into the slot at the back of the braid plate, lining up the trailing edge with the rear of the plate.
 Then wrap the longer end down, forward, up and back.
 Repeat with the other side.
 Finally, insert the braid plate on the guide – back first and then the front.
 Make sure the plate sits exactly over the guide plate underneath.
 If it isn’t, you won’t get full power from the track.